-In the middle of the 19th century, the German philosopher Arthur Schopenhauer was grappling with a problem: Why do people seek out relationships when they cause each other so much pain?
+In the middle of the 19th century, the German philosopher Arthur Schopenhauer was trying to solve a riddle: Why do people seek relationships when they lead to so much pain?

 Here is how it begins: